BjornRombaut/mdd/doc/styling/default.md

 # Styling

-By Default, murdoc will add some styling to the converted markdown.
+By Default, mdc will add some styling to the converted markdown.

 ## Titles